lzwjava/blog-source/pages/resume.md

 * Building a Scalable Application on Azure
 * Comprehensive Guide to Spring Framework
-* Build a To-Do Application with Flask, React, and ELK
+* Build an AI-Powered Story Bot with Flask, React, and ELK
 * End-to-End Trace ID Implementation
 * Deploying with Pivotal Cloud Foundry
 * EC2 Instance Connection Issues